ont/nvim-configs/README.md

 Personally I achive this goals with:
 - `neovide` gui frontend for nvim (uses custom opengl font rendering engine).
 - `guifont=Liberation\ Mono:h9.3` (must be installed in system, check with `fc-list : family style | grep -i liberation`)
+- `nerd-fonts-noto-sans-mono` must be installed in Arch for cool utf symbols inside nvim.

 Below all `nvim` commands are alias for `neovide`.